Understanding AI and Machine Learning Algorithms in Google Maps

 Imagery and authoritative data are static and can’t keep up with the ever-changing world around us.
 Machine Learning algorithms can analyze existing images and data and identify changes in the new data.
 Thus, the maps are updated with only the recent changes.
 This increases the speed of mapping and allows for automation of mapping processes, while maintaining accuracy.

 It makes use of a deep neural network that automates the image information reading process.
-This algorithm is publicly available on GitHub through TensorFlow, which is Google’s own open-source machine learning software library.
+This algorithm is publicly available on GitHub through TensorFlow (a popular open source library for ML engineers and data scientists), which is Google’s own open-source machine learning software library.

 Google is already implementing machine learning to identify car license plates.
 And now, it is using the same technology to fetch information from street signs.
 Using this technology, Google aims to improve the location data of about one-third of the world’s addresses.
 The latest Machine Learning algorithms helped achieve 84.2 % accuracy when tested on several challenging street signs in France.
 These statistics significantly outperformed the previous state-of-the-art systems.